Signal processing by frames and counts

 Sample-based processing

-Sample-based processing - signals are processed one data element at a time.
-This processing is characterised by data updates at each time step, which corresponds to the sampling period.
-Time step is equal to the Sample period, denoted as .
-Sample rate is defined as the inverse of the Sample period, i.e. - meaning that data is updated and processed at each step .
+Sample processing — Signals are processed one data element per unit of time.
+Such processing is characterized by updating the data at each time step, which corresponds to the sampling period.
+The time step is equal to the period of the step (Sample period), denoted as .
+The sampling rate is defined as the inverse of the sampling period, i.e. — this means that the data is updated and processed at each step. .

-Sample-by-sample processing is better suited for real-time systems that require an immediate response to each new data measurement.
-Examples of such systems are:
+Sample-based processing is better suited for real-time systems that require an immediate response to each new data measurement.
+Examples of such systems:

 -